LoginRadius/engineering-portal/content/adding-multi-threading-to-javascript-using-web-workers/index.md

 }
 ```

-##### Could you still click the button? 😉
+### Could you still click the button?

-To get the full code go to [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/JavaScript/WebWorkers)
+You can share that answer in the comment section 😉 To get the full code you can visit to [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/JavaScript/WebWorkers)

+## Conclusion

+We introduced web workers in this article, a technology that helps the web industry keep up with demanding web applications.
+This is achieved by providing web apps with a way to exploit multiprocessor and multi-threaded machines by granting JavaScript some multi-threaded superpowers.

+Do you have any tips on web workers and the web as a forum for programming?
+Let us know in the comment section below.